strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ## 🚀 Part A: Create a new project with Strapi starters

 Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
-We offer starters for various use cases (blog, e-commerce solution, corporate website, portfolio) and technologies (Gatsby, Gridsome, Next, Nuxt).
+They cover many use cases (blog, e-commerce solution, corporate website, portfolio) and integrate with various technologies (Gatsby, Gridsome, Next, Nuxt).

-Throughout the whole quick start guide, we will use the [Gatsby blog starter](https://strapi.io/starters/strapi-starter-gatsby-blog).
+This quick start guide has been specifically tailored to use the [Gatsby blog starter](https://strapi.io/starters/strapi-starter-gatsby-blog).
+We highly recommend you to follow along with this starter.
+Once you get a better understanding of Strapi, you will be able to play with other starters on your own.

 ### Step 1: Run the installation script